-3.5 CONCRETE PLACEMENT
+3.6 CONCRETE PLACEMENT

-- A. Before placing concrete, inspect and complete formwork installation and items to be embedded or cast-in. - B. Remove snow, ice, or frost from subbase surface before placing concrete.
+- A. Before placing concrete, inspect and complete formwork installation, steel reinforcement, and items to be embedded or cast-in. - B. Remove snow, ice, or frost from subbase surface and steel reinforcement before placing concrete.
 Do not place concrete on frozen surfaces. - C. Moisten subbase to provide a uniform dampened condition at time concrete is placed.
 Do not place concrete around manholes or other structures until they are at required finish elevation and alignment. - D. Comply with ACI 301 requirements for measuring, mixing, transporting, and placing concrete. - E. Do not add water to concrete during delivery or at Project site.
 Do not add water to fresh concrete after testing. - F. Deposit and spread concrete in a continuous operation between transverse joints.
-Do not push or drag concrete into place or use vibrators to move concrete into place. - G. Consolidate concrete according to ACI 301 by mechanical vibrating equipment supplemented by hand spading, rodding, or tamping.

-- H. Screed paving surface with a straightedge and strike off. - I. Commence initial floating using bull floats or darbies to impart an open-textured and uniform surface plane before excess moisture or bleedwater appears on the surface.
+Do not push or drag concrete into place or use vibrators to move concrete into place. - G. Consolidate concrete according to ACI 301 by mechanical vibrating equipment supplemented by hand spading, rodding, or tamping. - Consolidate concrete along face of forms and adjacent to transverse joints with an internal vibrator.
+Keep vibrator away from joint assemblies, reinforcement, or side forms.
+Use only square-faced shovels for hand spreading and consolidation.
+Consolidate with care to prevent dislocating reinforcement dowels and joint devices. - H. Screed paving surface with a straightedge and strike off. - Commence initial floating using bull floats or darbies to impart an open-textured and uniform surface plane before excess moisture or bleedwater appears on the surface.
 Do not further disturb concrete surfaces before beginning finishing operations or spreading surface treatments.

-3.6 FLOAT FINISHING
+3.7 FLOAT FINISHING

 - A. General: Do not add water to concrete surfaces during finishing operations. - B. Float Finish: Begin the second floating operation when bleedwater sheen has disappeared and concrete surface has stiffened sufficiently to permit operations.
 Float surface with power-driven floats or by hand floating if area is small or inaccessible to power units.
 Finish surfaces to true planes.
 Cut down high spots and fill low spots.
 Refloat surface immediately to uniform granular texture. - 1.
-Medium-to-Fine-Textured Broom Finish: Draw a soft-bristle broom across float-finished concrete surface, perpendicular to line of traffic, to provide a uniform, fine-line texture.
+Medium-to-Fine-Textured Broom Finish: Draw a soft-bristle broom across float-finished concrete surface, perpendicular to line of traffic, to provide a uniform, fine-line texture. - 2.
+Medium-to-Coarse-Textured Broom Finish: Provide a coarse finish by striating float-finished concrete surface 1/16 to 1/8 inch deep with a stiff-bristled broom, perpendicular to line of traffic.